MykolaDemianchuk/Arabic-Roman-Converter/README.md

 # ArabicRomanConverter-Maven
-Maven project for converting  Arabic to Roman and backwards
+Application converts Roman to Arabic and Arabic to Roman numerals in a range from 1 to 3999.